Aboriginal and Torres Strait Islander

-Know your community profiling tool
+Know Your Community profiling tool

-Know Your Community – Key insights into Aboriginal and Torres Strait Islander Queenslanders, is a community profiling tool which enables anyone to build a community profile containing information and data about Queensland’s first nation peoples and the communities they live in.
+Know Your Community provides key insights into First Nations Queenslanders.
+It is a community profiling tool which enables anyone to build a community profile containing information and data about Queensland’s First Nations peoples and the communities they live in.

 Data is available from a range of topics relating to people and community, work and income, education and training, and housing for any Queensland Indigenous Location (ILOC), Statistical Area 2 (SA2), State Electoral District or Local Government Area (LGA).

 Data is from the Australia Bureau of Statistics (2016 and 2021 Census) and has been analysed and stratified against the same data for non-Aboriginal Queenslanders.